Ada-Developers-Academy/core-unit-3/tests/testing-in-node.md

 ### Install Dependencies

 Examine the `package.json` file.
 Under the key `"devDependencies"` we find a list of dependencies needed to build the project.
-Most of these are required for getting the tests to run with newer JavaScript features.
+Several of these are required for getting the tests to run with newer JavaScript features.

 - @babel/core
 - @babel/node